VAEL: Bridging Variational Autoencoders and Probabilistic Logic Programming: Implementation details

-In Table \ref{tab:mnist_class} we report the architecture of the MNIST classifier used to measure the generative ability of VAEL and the baseline.
+In Table \ref{tab:mnist_class} we report the architecture of the classifier used to measure the generative ability of VAEL and CCVAE for \textit{2digit MNIST} dataset.
 We trained the classifier on $60,000$ MNIST images \cite{lecun1998mnist} for $15$ epochs with SGD with a learning rate of $1 \times 10^{-2}$ and a momentum of $0.5$, achieving $0.97$ accuracy on the test set.

+In Table \ref{tab:mario_class} we report the architecture of the classifier used to measure the generative ability of VAEL and CCVAE for \textit{Mario} dataset.
+We trained the classifier on $9,140$ single state images of \textit{Mario} dataset for $10$ epochs with Adam \cite{kingma2017adam} optimizer with a learning rate of $1 \times 10^{-4}$, achieving $1.0$ accuracy on the test set.